Last editedSep 20235 min read

 Payment Initiation Service Providers (PISP) can initiate payments directly from a customer’s bank account with direct consent from the customer.

 Account Servicing Payment Service Providers (ASPSP) are typically the banks themselves who maintain payment accounts and grant access to third-party services.

-A key example of open banking put to good use is GoCardless’s Instant Bank Pay feature, which offers a simple, streamlined way to collect one-off payments with full customer approval.
+A key example of open banking put to good use is the GoCardless Instant Bank Pay product, which offers a simple, streamlined way to collect one-off payments instantly with full customer approval.